-With respect to dental implants, there is a wealth of technology to improve outcomes, make procedures faster and safer, and to provide more options for patients.
+With respect to dental implants, there is a wealth of technology to provide more options for patients.
 Due to the number of implant procedures Dr. Goldberg performs, he has invested heavily in many of these items.
 This is another thing that separates him from other dental offices and doctors who offer dental implants.
 In fact, he teaches other doctors about some of these items!

 Most patients know that when you go to the dentist, we need to take dental films (x-rays).
 These are two-dimensional images of teeth and bone.
 CBCT / 3-D imaging take these films to another level: instead of seeing just the height and width of bone, we can now see the third dimension: depth.
 This is critical in implant dentistry for patient safety and to plan a person’s care properly.
 It rapidly is becoming the standard of care.